wp-plugins/aas-digg-digg-alternative/readme.txt

 Visit Android Advice and view a post to see the Toolbar in action - [Android Advice Plugin Homepage](http://www.android-advice.com/ "Digg Digg Alternative")

 == Changelog ==

+= 1.4.1 =
+* Minor update to allow those with static homepages to show the bar on the homepage without having to activate it on all pages.

 = 1.4 =
 * Added the ability to customize toolbar colors (Border and Background Colors).